puppetlabs/puppet-docs/source/guides/scaling.markdown

 ------------------------------------

 The default web server used to enable Puppet's web services connectivity is "WEBrick", which is essentially a reference implementation, and is not very fast.
 Switching to a more efficient web server implementation such as [Passenger](/guides/passenger.html) or [Mongrel](guides/mongrel.html) will allow for serving many more nodes concurrently from the same server.
 This performance tweak will offer the most immediate benefits.
+If your system can work with Passenger, that is currently the recommended route.
+On older systems, use Mongrel.

 Delayed check in
 ----------------